 - In Final Fantasy IV, it is said at the beginning of the game that the King's behavior changed.
 Of course...

-- HK-47 can have a Not Himself moment in the second game if the player installs a Pacifist Package into him.
+- Knights of the Old Republic: HK-47 can have a Not Himself moment in the second game if the player installs a Pacifist Package into him.
 Needless to say, this genuinely scares the hell out of him.

 - In The Legend of Zelda: Majora's Mask, one of the sidequests you need to complete for 100% Completion is helping a little girl, Romani, with defending the ranch's cows from aliens on the night of the first day.
 If you fail, the aliens abduct the cows and Romani, since she was also in the barn.
 They bring her back on the third day—but she can't think straight, doesn't recognize Link, and shakes her head, trying to remember or forget things.
 It's assumed by the whole fandom that she was lobotomized.

-- Super Paper Mario, there's a funny mini-game where you play as Peach trapped in a dating sim and can choose her reactions to the other character's fumbling attempts to court her.
+- In Super Paper Mario, there's a funny mini-game where you play as Peach trapped in a dating sim and can choose her reactions to the other character's fumbling attempts to court her.
 You can of course choose to have her react favorably...
-An interesting case in that doing this repeatedly will cause the princess to call -herself- on her bizarre behavior.
+It's an interesting case in that doing this repeatedly will cause the princess to call herself on her bizarre behavior.

-- In episode 105 of Sam And Max Freelance Police, you find yourself in a virtual world where four computers are in charge, each one controlling a certain setting (pop-ups, height control, gravity and three-dimensional view).
+- In episode 105 of Sam & Max: Freelance Police, you find yourself in a virtual world where four computers are in charge, each one controlling a certain setting (pop-ups, height control, gravity and three-dimensional view).
 In order to progress you need to place a bug on each one of them at one point or another, with the side effect of completely reversing their personalities.
-An old Atari console who communicates through beeping and booping lets out nothing but a flat monotone, a smarmy, conversational telephone's voice gets hacky and hoarse, an aggressive arcade machine starts belting out showtunes and an outdated Osborne 1 starts spouting youth slang.
+An old Atari console who communicates through beeping and booping begins playing a melody, a smarmy, conversational telephone's voice gets hacky and hoarse, an aggressive arcade machine starts belting out showtunes and an outdated Osborne 1 starts spouting youth slang.